Adobe-Consulting-Services/adobe-consulting-services.github.io/README.md

  {% include acs-aem-commons/sub-features.html %}
 ```

-Note this sub-feature list is only available for ACS AEM Commons.
+Note this sub-feature list is only available for ACS AEM Commons (and not ACS AEM Tools).

 ## Building